PdxCodeGuild/Full-Stack-Day-Class/gitbranching.md

 Once `git status` shows only "changes to be committed" / all green, run `git commit -m"Merge BRANCH"`.

 Then remember to delete your finalized branch.

+## Basic Branching Workflow
+1. Before you start some speculative work, make a feature branch using `git checkout -b BRANCH`.

+Now repeat until the speculative work is done:
+1. Make changes using your editor to the working directory.
+1. Stage those changes in the index using `git add FILES...`.
+1. Commit those staged changes to your history of the feature branch using `git commit -m"MESSAGE"`.

+Now that the feature branch is done:
+2. Checkout `master` with `git checkout master`.
+3. Merge in your changes from your feature branch `git merge BRANCH -m "Merging BRANCH."`.
+4. Delete the finalized feature branch with `git branch -d BRANCH`.
+5. Push those new commits in `master` to remote history using `git push`.

+Make a new branch for each practice problem you work on from now on.